braheezy/catppuccin-gtk-rpm/README.md

     make rpm

 # Usage
-After installing an RPM, start using the theme:
+After installing an RPM, start using the theme.
+This has only been tested on GNOME 41 so YMMV:
 1. Install the tools that allow you to customize the theme:

         yum install gnome-tweaks gnome-extensions-app gnome-shell-extension-user-theme

 2. Log out/back in.
-TBD why this is needed, but it updates the GNOME Extensions app to see the extension just installed.
+TBD why this is needed, but it updates the GNOME Extensions app to see the `user-theme` extension just installed.
 3. Open GNOME Extensions app and toggle the button to allow **User Themes**.
 4. Open GNOME Tweaks app and under the **Appearance** tab, update the **Applications** Theme and **Shell** Theme to the one you just installed.
 5. Enjoy Catppuccin GTK :)